AdelinaM17n/AdelinaM17n.github.io/docs/_posts/projects/_posts/2024-03-23-sinhala-keyboard.markdown

 ~~Dead keys, ily.
 Hit me up if you are reading~~

-## Apparently There Are Sinhalese Characters Which I Don't Know About
+## Apparently There Are Sinhalese Characters Which I Never Knew About
 Well the title explains everything, there were bunch of characters which I have zero knowledge of, and there were so much consonant conjunct ligatures which I had never seen before, and weren't really in modern usage anymore.
 I didn't want to randomly sprinkle in a bunch of ancient ligatures so I assigned the `Zero Width Joiner` unicode character to `Shift` + `AltGr` + `,` so that anyone could manually type out any godforsaken ancient ligature to their heart's content.

+Update : I am testing out having `X deadkey + X` input a zero width joiner to make inputting ligatures much easier.

 ## Soo, Here Be Dragons!
 [The layout in its current state is available on Github](https://github.com/AdelinaM17n/Sinhala-Addendum-Keyboard-Layout), but currently it is only available as MSKLC KLC file, so only usable within windows.
 I plan on porting the layout to m17n platform on linux soon.